singhma/nodejs-training/09-libuv-event.loop/notes.md

     - When event loop is idle i.e. there is no callbacks in any of the queues, it will wait at the poll phase.

 - `Event loops behaviour at node is very different to browser` i.e. it also waits

+- One Tick == one circle / loop iteration

+- idle and prepare phase: `used internally`

+- `libuv Event Loop is very different` to node js event loop

+- Important to read
+    - Node JS event loop
+    - libuv event loop